 WHERE: Salzburg, Austria

-Beautiful and evocative, the Austrian city is a small jewel of Baroque urbanization, known as the city of Mozart.
+Salzburg is a truly fascinating and evocative city.
+A small jewel of Baroque urbanization, known above all for being the city of Mozart.

-And, the link with the extraordinary Austrian musician lives in every corner of the city.
+And, the link with the extraordinary Austrian musician, he lives in every corner of the city.

-Of course, in the city that gave birth to one of the greatest geniuses of music, an important musical review could not be missing.
+Naturally, in the city that gave birth to one of the greatest geniuses of music, an important musical festival could not be missing.

 It takes place every year for almost 5 weeks, from mid-July to the end of August.